algogz/questions/q/acloud-saa-test2.md

 ### Question 42:

+Which three of the following events would cause Amazon RDS to initiate a failover to the standby replica?

 - A. Loss of availability in primary Availability Zone
 - B. Loss of network connectivity to primary